Want to try it for yourself?

 In the following sections, we'll help you understand the questions you need to ask before choosing a static code analysis tool.

 Static application security testing has progressed significantly.
-Many modern SAST tools integrate into DevOps and agile workflows and can analyze complex, large codebases.
+Many modern SCA tools integrate into DevOps and agile workflows and can analyze complex, large codebases.
 This means better coverage, less confusion, fewer interruptions, and more secure applications.

 But not all static code analysis tools offer robust features.
 For example, some are not environment- or platform-agnostic; and some support a limited set of frameworks and languages.
+In this section, we'll focus on helping you choose static code analysis tools that will help secure your application, which are primarily SAST tools.

 Choosing a Static Application Security Testing tool depends on a number of factors, including your development environment, security budget, existing tools, frameworks, codebase size, languages, and development workflow.
 It’s crucial to choose the right static code analysis tool to boost productivity while minimizing developer frustration and additional costs.